mabuhay (interjection)§

 Apparently attractive but having in reality no value or integrity.
 (NOA)

-A coat color pattern of some dogs (such as the border collie, dachshund, and great dane) that consists of a typically bluish- or reddish-gray mixed with splotches of black or reddish- brown and that occurs as a result of the lightening or dilution of the normal base coat color so that only dark patches of normal melanin remain.
-Also: A dog displaying the coat color pattern of merle.
+A coat color pattern of some dogs, such as the border collie, dachshund, and great dane, that consists of a typically bluish- or reddish-gray mixed with splotches of black or reddish- brown and that occurs as a result of the lightening or dilution of the normal base coat color so that only dark patches of normal melanin remain.
+Also, a dog displaying the coat color pattern of merle.
 (MW)

 Merle refers to a dog’s coat pattern.
 Merle dogs have mottled patches of color in a solid or piebald coat.
 They could have a patched skin color on their nose and/or paw pads, and blue (or possibly odd-colored) eyes.
 This is caused by inherited genes from one or both parents.
 Merle is also known as dapple in some breeds, like dachshunds.
 Merle dogs can come in a range of coat colors, but the pattern is usually patches of darker shades, marbled against lighter backgrounds.
 The size of these patches can vary from dog to dog.
 (Purina.co.uk)